 ROLL TIDE!
 That’s right, I’m a ‘Bama girl.
-I am currently earning my Bachelors of Science (B.S) in Food and Nutrition through the University of Alabama’s Bama By Distance program.
+I am currently earning my Bachelors of Science (B.S) in Human Environmental Sciences with a Major in Food and Nutrition through the University of Alabama’s Bama By Distance program.
 This means I take my classes online but what it really means is that I don’t have to put on pants to go to class!
 I did a lot of research to find not only this program, but a program that was right for me and what I want to do – the fact that it doesn’t require me to leave my bed is a perk.

 In this post you'll find: my career goals, the program I'm in and why, prerequisites for the program, and the difference between a Registered Dietitian Nutritionist and a Nutritionist.
 Towards the end of the post are the steps to earning the RDN credentials and how I got started.
 Enjoy!